GaloisInc/mctrace/MCTRACE.md

 MCTrace works by producing a modified version of its input binary that calls Dtrace probes at the points described in the DTrace probe script.
-MCTrace compiles DTrace probe scripts into native code using a compiler backend (e.g., LLLVM).
+MCTrace compiles DTrace probe scripts into native code using a compiler backend (e.g., LLVM).
 It then uses binary rewriting to insert the generated probes into the binary.
 Through static analysis, it identifies program locations corresponding to DTrace probe providers; at each provider site, it inserts calls to the compiled probes.